 - Now you generally complete the Advanced Settings.
 Click

-Save Config to save the process or continue with three more sections below if needed for your store.
+Save Config to save the process or continue with three more sections below if necessary for your store.

 - Expand PayPal Billing Agreement Settings to configure Billing Agreement for customers who have already entered into a billing